neondatabase/postgresql_anonymizer/docs/how-to/3-anonymous_dumps.md

 Pierre plans to extract general information from the metadata.
-For instance, he wants to calculate the number of unique visitors based on the different IP adresses.
-But an IP adress is an **indirect identifier**, so Paul needs to anonymize this field while maintaining the fact that some values appear multiple times.
+For instance, he wants to calculate the number of unique visitors based on the different IP addresses.
+But an IP address is an **indirect identifier**, so Paul needs to anonymize this field while maintaining the fact that some values appear multiple times.